nealcaren/CrisisOpportunity/markdown/race_traits.md

 The following quotation from Senator Mills reflects the opinion of many eminent students of public problems as to the accuracy of this
+enumeration:

-enumeration: "The announcement that our population is only 62,662,250 was a genuine surprise, not only to those who looked for the dark side of the picture, but also to those whose faith in the administration and its census bureau had never for a moment wavered.
+> The announcement that our population is only 62,662,250 was a genuine surprise, not only to those who looked for the dark side of the picture, but also to those whose faith in the administration and its census bureau had never for a moment wavered.
 The census of 1880